top of page

 My Method

 I have chosen to work with stoneware as it is durable and strong and should last a lifetime if looked after well.
 My clay comes from St. Agnes, 5 miles from here, where it is dug and mixed on site.
-I also recycle and reuse all leftover bits of clay and mix this with new clay to use again.While I admire the beautiful effects created by wood and gas firing, I prefer to use a very efficient electric kiln (and renewable energy supplier) to limit my environmental impact.
-I mix my own slips and glazes, so I can control which ingredients are used: I buy from suppliers who can reassure me as to the origin of raw materials, and avoid using toxic ingredients.
+I also recycle and reuse all leftover bits of clay and mix this with new clay to use again.
+My pots are fired in an extremely efficient electric kiln, fueled by renewable energy.
+I mix my own slips and glazes, so I can avoid toxic substances and keep things simple and local.

 After much experimentation, I have started to use the single firing method to fire some of my pots.
 The fact that they are fired once rather than twice, results in less electricity being used.
 I will always make it clear which products were fired once only.